 - Have student computers with web access.
 Ensure each student who will take the subject has access to a computer with a modern web browser, Internet access, and their own email address

 If you’d like to learn more, please email email@example.com.
 CS in Schools is working with around 70 teachers in 2020, and we expect to be working at least that number in 2021.

 Beyond the above requirements, CS in Schools will do all the work of providing lessons, a volunteer computing professional to coach and mentor the teacher, and resources to work with your school.
 The programme is free to schools and teachers.

 We established CS in Schools to help with the professional development of today’s teachers in Australian secondary schools, so that those teachers can help build digital technology capabilities in students.
 We are committed to investing in and developing new and existing digital technology teachers, and we work with teachers from all backgrounds.

 CS in Schools provides to each teacher:

-- Innovative lesson materials that can be used to deliver a twenty hour Year 7 programme over one school term (or half of a semester).
+- Innovative lesson materials.
 The materials are open and free, perpetually available, and always up to date

 - An expert volunteer software engineering professional to support the teacher in developing the skills needed to become confident in teaching coding